MB: Hi Sarah, firstly let me thank you for letting me pick your brains on your beautiful illustrations.

 MB: Would you describe your work as feminist?

-SC: I haven’t really made a conscious decision to do that, but maybe yes!
-Whatever our gender, most of us have at least one insecurity about our body.
+SC: Whatever our gender, most of us have at least one insecurity about our body.
 We all come in different proportions, shapes and sizes and thats actually pretty cool!
-Having more playful shaped figures can normalise it a bit or maybe even celebrate it I hope.
+Having more playful shaped figures can normalise it a bit or maybe even celebrate it.

 MB: Do you prefer working from life, photographs or your own sketches?
 And to follow that up, do you find translating life into the 2D rather than 2D to 2D effects the space in your work?
 You play with space and perspective in a really interesting way